At the conclusion of this chapter, the reader will be able to:

 The distal tibiofibular joint.

 The ankle joint proper is often referred to as the mortise, or talocrural (TC) joint.
-The TC joint is considered to ...
+The TC joint is considered to be a ...